Russell Westbrook: All-Rookie honors and first playoffs (2008–10)

-First All-Star, All-NBA and NBA finals appearances (2010–12)
+First All-Star, All-NBA and NBA Finals appearances (2010–12)

 On November 26, 2010, Westbrook scored a then-career-high 43 points against the Indiana Pacers.
-On December 1, 2010, he scored 38 points with 9 assists and achieved a new career-high of 15 rebounds in a triple-overtime win over the New Jersey Nets.
-Westbrook was selected by the NBA head coaches to be a Western Conference reserve for the 2011 NBA All-Star Game.
+Westbrook was selected by NBA head coaches to be a Western Conference reserve for the 2011 NBA All-Star Game.
 This was his first all-star appearance.
 Westbrook finished the season with averages of 21.9 points, 8.2 assists, 4.6 rebounds, and 1.9 steals.
 He was named to the All-NBA Second Team for the first time.
 The Thunder finished the season at 55–27 and lost to the eventual world champion Dallas Mavericks in the Western Conference Finals.
 Westbrook averaged 23.8 points, 6.4 assists, and 5.4 rebounds in the playoffs.

-In the 2011–12 season, Westbrook was again selected by the coaches to participate in the 2012 NBA All-Star Game.
+Due to the lockout, the 2011–12 season would start on Christmas Day.
+On January 9, 2012, Westbrook would sign a 5-year, $80 million extension to keep him in Oklahoma City through the 2016–17 season.
+On February 9, was again selected by the coaches to participate in the 2012 NBA All-Star Game.
 On March 23, 2012, he scored a career-high 45 points in a 149–140 double overtime win over the Minnesota Timberwolves.
 He averaged 23.6 points, 5.5 assists, 4.6 rebounds and 1.7 steals for the lockout-shortened season and was voted to the All-NBA Second Team for the second year in a row.

-Westbrook helped lead the Thunder to the NBA Finals for the first time since the franchise relocated but they would lose in five games to the Miami Heat.
+Westbrook helped lead the Thunder to the NBA Finals for the first time since the franchise relocated, but they would lose in five games to the Miami Heat.
 On June 12, in Game 1 of the Finals, Westbrook recorded 27 points and 11 assists in a 105–94 victory.
-He joined Michael Jordan as the only players with 25+ points and 10+ assists in their NBA Finals debut.
 In a Game 4 loss, Westbrook scored a playoff career-high 43 points.